scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 So in total, the customer was running 48 DAX nodes of varying size across 4 regions.

-The cost of DAX is based on the number of nodes you provision, however, this cost cannot be reserved in a similar way to EC2.
+The cost of DAX is based on the number of nodes you provision; however, this cost cannot be reserved in a similar way to EC2.
 The cost of DAX works out to be the node's hourly rate multiplied by the number of hours in a month (730).

-For this use case the cost was approximately:
+For this use case, the cost was approximately:

 * 12 x 2.148 x 730 = $18,816/month for the r4.4xlarge
 * 18 x 1.074 x 730 = $14,112/month for the r4.2xlarge